Yanbian Television: History

+On December 31, 1977, Yanbian Television was launched as Yanji Television Broadcasting, it only broadcast in black-and-white until the early 1980's.

-On August 10, 2006, the Yanbian TV channel was formally launched, becoming China's first regional satellite television.
+On August 10, 2006, Yanbian Satellite Television was formally launched, becoming China's first regional satellite television.
 Through Chinasat 6A and 9A, the coverage of the channel included China's Northeastern provinces and Shandong Peninsula, Beijing, Tianjin, and other ethnic Korean populated areas of China.
 Coverage also extended across countries in Asia, Europe and Oceania.

 The actual implementation of Yanbian TV would be divided into three stages: the first stage was to complete effective coverage within China, the second stage to achieve coverage of the Korean-inhabited areas of Liaoning, Heilongjiang, and Inner Mongolia, and the third stage was to extend the coverage to the Southeast coastal areas of China where ethnic Korean groups live, and large cities such as Beijing and Shanghai.

 Yanbian TV is the first domestic TV station to start from an autonomous prefecture.
 It has a unique significance to publicize Yanbian, and to allow outsiders to know and understand the region.
 At present, Yanbian TV has been broadcast on TV networks in more than 100 counties and in 25 regions across China.
 The viewership coverage has exceeded 100 million.